Tethered Cord Syndrome

 - most common in children between 1 & 2 years;

 - increased lumbar lordosis;

 - tethered cord may cause scoliosis is above level of paralysis or above open defect of meningocele unlike a paralytic scoliosis;

 - development of scoliosis at young age may indicate tethered cord;

-, but it is not as definitive in determining whether spinal cord
+- MRI is effective in identifying hydromyelia & syringomyelia, but it is not as definitive in determining whether spinal cord is tethered;

 - release may not result in improvement or resolution of scoliosis, but does arrest its progression and may facilitate non-op management;